What is the Code

 Explanatory guidance provides more detail on some of the principles in the practice guidance.
 There is information available on multi-agency statutory guidance on female genital mutilation.

 What can you do if a social care worker isn’t working to the Code?

 The Code will help individuals receiving care and members of the public to understand how a social care worker should behave and how employers should help them to do their jobs well.

-- if the employer fails to deal with your concern appropriately, you can ask for a copy of their complaints procedure to take the matter further
+- If the employer doesn’t address your concerns, you can ask for a copy of their complaints procedure to help you know what to do next

-- if the worker is registered with us and talking to the employer hasn’t helped, you can raise your concern with us and will reply to you by phone or by email depending on your preference.
+- If the worker is registered with us and talking to the employer hasn’t helped, Raise your concern with us and will reply to you by phone or by email depending on your preference.

 What to expect from your social care worker

 Social care workers help you live your life in the way that you want.
 Social care workers should always consider your personal well-being and what matters to you.
 They will be trained and supervised so that they can provide you with high quality care and support to help you live the life that matters to you.

 We have translated information about what to expect from your social care worker into leaflets in other languages.